-Everything you need to know on how to get from Colombia to Ecuador by land border in Ipiales.
+Everything you need to know about how to get from Colombia to Ecuador by land border in Ipiales.

 We were backpacking Colombia and taking south toward the Ecuadorian border, as I badly wanted to visit Las Lajas Sanctuary – the white church built on a rock.
 From there we were planning to get from Colombia to Ecuador by land border in Ipiales.